ngandrass/moodle-quiz_archiver/README.md

 ### Image optimization / compression

-If quizzes contain a large number of images or images with a excessively high resolutions (e.g., 4000x3000 px), the quiz archiver can compress such images during archiving.
+If quizzes contain a large number of images or images with an excessively high resolutions (e.g., 4000x3000 px), the quiz archiver can compress such images during archiving.
 This can significantly reduce the size of the generated PDF files.
 HTML source files, if generated, are never modified and remain